-(i) \Rightarrow (iii) Let us first check that the action on the visual boundary is transitive.
+- (i) \Rightarrow (iii) Let us first check that the action on the visual boundary is transitive.
 Indeed, let H be a cocompact amenable subgroup.
-By Proposition 5.5(iii), the action of H on the visual boundary has exactly two orbits, namely one singleton { ω } and its complement.
+By Proposition 5.5(c), the action of H on the visual boundary has exactly two orbits, namely one singleton $\{\omega\}$ and its complement.
 Since G is of general type, it has no fixed point and therefore it has only one orbit.
-Since moreover the stabilizer H is transitive on $\partial X - \{\omega\}$, we deduce that the action on the visual boundary is 2-transitive.

-(ii) \Rightarrow (i).
+Since by Proposition 5.5 the stabilizer H is transitive on $\partial X \{\omega\}$, we deduce that the action on the visual boundary is 2-transitive. - (ii) \Rightarrow (i).
 Since ∂X is compact and the action on ∂X is continuous, and G is σ -compact, the stabilizer H of a point is cocompact by Lemma 8.2.
-By Lemma 3.10, H is amenable.

-(iii) \Rightarrow (ii) is trivial.

-Now (i) \Leftrightarrow (ii) \Leftrightarrow (iii) is granted and we prove the equivalence of these properties with the last two ones.
+By Lemma 3.10, H is amenable. - (iii) \Rightarrow (ii) is trivial. - Now (i) \Leftrightarrow (ii) \Leftrightarrow (iii) is granted and we prove the equivalence of these properties with the last two ones.
 That (v) implies (ii) is immediate.
-To establish the equivalence of Properties (i), (ii), (iii) with (v) we now tackle the following implication.

-(iii) \Rightarrow (v) Clearly the G-action on X cannot be focal, so G is of general type.
+To establish the equivalence of Properties (i), (ii), (iii) with (v) we now tackle the following implication. - (iii) \Rightarrow (v) Clearly the G-action on X cannot be focal, so G is of general type.
 By Lemma 5.1, the group G has a maximal compact normal subgroup W. Upon replacing G by G/W, there is no loss of generality in assuming that W is trivial.
-In other words, we assume henceforth that G does not have any nontrivial compact normal subgroup.